 The WebSocket endpoint is identified by a "ws" URI that is composed of the authority part of the "coap+ws" URI and the well-known path "/.well-known/coap" [RFC5785].
+The present specification formally updates [RFC6455], extending the well-known URI mechanism defined in [RFC5785] to also cover the "ws" URI scheme defined in that document.
 The path and query parts of a "coap+ws" URI identify a resource within the specified endpoint which can be operated on by the methods defined by CoAP: